w0113/zsnap/README.md

 ## License

-ZSnap is released under the [MIT License](https://tldrlegal.com/license/mit-license).
+ZSnap is released under the terms and conditions of the [MIT License](https://tldrlegal.com/license/mit-license).